Skip to content

 Choose Optional Features

-When you add a language in Windows 11, you can pick extra helpful features like a language pack to change menus, text-to-speech so Windows can read text aloud, and speech recognition to talk to your PC.
+When you add a language in Windows 11, you can pick extra features to make it work better for you.
+This includes a language pack to change menus and text, text-to-speech so Windows reads things aloud, or speech recognition to talk to your computer.

 • Language pack: Changes Windows menus to this language.